Jonathan Wilker

-Jonathan Wilker is an American scientist, engineer, and educator who focuses on marine biological adhesives for use in surgery and other applications.
-His work has been profiled by The New York Times, National Public Radio, Popular Science, and his research findings appear in a number of scientific journals.

-He is a professor at Purdue University in West Lafayette, Indiana, where he teaches courses in chemistry.
+Jonathan Wilker is an American scientist, engineer, and educator who focuses on developing sustainable, marine animal-inspired underwater adhesives for use in surgery, construction, and other applications.
+His work has been profiled by The New York Times, National Public Radio, Popular Science, Chemical and Engineering News, and his research has been published in many scientific journals, such as Nature, Journal of the American Chemical Society, and ACS Applied Materials & Interfaces.
+He is a professor at Purdue University in West Lafayette, Indiana, where he teaches courses in inorganic chemistry and bioinorganic chemistry.
 Wilker has received a number of awards for his teaching including The College of Science Outstanding Teacher Award at Purdue University (2011).
-In addition to being in the Department of Chemistry, he is also a Professor of Materials Engineering at Purdue University.
+In addition to being a faculty member in the Department of Chemistry, he is also a Professor of Materials Engineering at Purdue University.
 Outside activities include advocacy for federal funding of science research and development.

 Education

 Wilker grew up in the Boston area.
 He has said that, when younger, visiting beaches with his parents and, when older, scuba diving have influenced the research pursued in his laboratory.
 As an undergraduate, Wilker studied chemistry at the University of Massachusetts, Amherst.
 He was a graduate student at the Massachusetts Institute of Technology in chemistry, working under Stephen Lippard.
-After graduation he spent time at the California Institute of Technology as a postdoctoral scholar in the laboratory of Harry Gray.
-In 1999 he moved to Purdue University to start his own research laboratory.
+After graduation he worked at the California Institute of Technology as a postdoctoral scholar in the laboratory of Harry Gray.
+In 1999 he joined Purdue University to start his own research laboratory.